agda/agda2hs/docs/source/tutorials.md

 The code described in this section can be found in the file `Triangle.agda`.

-Lets say we want to have a data type describing a triangle.
+Let's say we want to have a data type describing a triangle.
 A first attempt might look somewhat like this:

 ```agda
 open import Haskell.Prelude